Category Archives: memory

 to be buried here…

-on the other hand,
+On the other hand,

-a mouldy heap
+laid on his mouldy heap

-I can make him
+I can make him uncomfortable

-in his eternal rest.”
+in his eternal rest,

 She looks at me and grins.